jeff1evesque/machine-learning/README.md

 This allows r10k to clone the corresponding puppet module(s), without a deterrence of [DDoS](https://en.wikipedia.org/wiki/Denial-of-service_attack).
 However, to implement the above syntax, SSH keys need to be generated, and properly assigned locally, as well as on the github account.

-The following steps through how to implement the SSH keys with respect to github:
+The following steps through how to implement the ssh keys with respect to github:

 ```bash
 $ ssh-keygen -t rsa -b 4096 -C "your_email@example.com"